DevFabrizio/Fabrizio-Project-Three/README2.md

 ### Scope Plane
 In order to follow the blueprint layed out in the strategy plane I have decided that the best way to implement them was a game.
 For the occasion the scope plane was defined as the type of game to run which is a "player vs cpu" type.
 ### Structure Plane
+Given the almost complete absence of a graphic output or normal interface for the user the structure is defined as the logic structure of the software.
+For this case the code is structured in an initial part that defines the initial condition of the software.
+Follows a series of functions that can manipulate the flow of the software based on certain conditions and in the end a general function to play the game in the correct sequence is applied.
 ### Skeleton Plane
 ### Surface Plane
 ## Project Goals